 Other symptoms may be more difficult to diagnose.
-You want to avoid giving your dog the wrong medicine whenever possible.
-Since your K9 can’t tell you what’s wrong many people just visit the vet if they can afford it.
+Since your dog obviously can’t tell you what’s wrong many people just visit the vet if they can afford it.

 Kaopectate vs. Pepto

-The FDA found the original Kaopectate formula to be ineffective in 2003 so an overhaul of the drug was enacted.
-The change became effective a short time later.
-Since then, there really isn’t much difference at all when comparing it to Pepto.
-Some people become attached to brands for different reasons, often marketing effectiveness, while others go for the least expensive option.
-It is really up to you when choosing between these two products.
-Because Pepto is probably more well known, I would think more dog owners use it.
+In 2003 the FDA found the original Kaopectate formula to be ineffective so an overhaul of the drug done.
+Since then, it compares closely with Pepto.
+People become attached to brands for different reasons, often marketing effectiveness.
+Some go for the least expensive option.
+It’s really up to you when choosing between these two products.
+Because Pepto is probably more well known, I think more dog owners use it.

 Side Effects of Kaopectate

-The first thing you should know regarding Kaopectate treatment is it should only be for 1 or 2 days maximum.
+The first thing you should know about Kaopectate treatment is it should only be for 1 or 2 days maximum.
 After that, if the problem isn’t improving stop giving it to your dog.
 Use of this drug is not meant to be an ongoing thing.
 Also, make sure your dog has plenty of water available.
-Actually, many vets recommend effective re-hydration using Pedialyte.
+Many vets recommend re-hydration using Pedialyte.

-Please comment below if you know of a better dosage plan regarding Kaopectate usage in dogs.
-Also, many folks may have recommendations regarding what they feed their dogs while they are on this drug, or Pepto Bismol, and I encourage people to offer their opinions below.
+If you know of a better Kaopectate dose for dogs please let us know.
+We encourage sharing of any recommendations regarding what you feed your dogs while they are on this drug, or Pepto Bismol.
+Offer your experiences and opinions below.

-As we always remind dog owners, when you give a dog drugs there could be a negative reaction.
+When you give a dog drugs there could be a negative reaction.
 Since your vet routinely deals with diarrhea symptoms there is definitely peace of mind in a visit.
 Unfortunately, many folks simply cannot afford to do so.
-Your best course of action may be to administer Kaopectate or Pepto and wait 48 hours with close observation.
+Your best course of action may be to administer Kaopectate or Pepto and wait 48 hours while closely watching over your dog.

-If symptoms do not improve or actually worsen then definitely visit your vet.
+If the symptoms don’t improve or worsen then definitely visit your vet.
 Preventative care including the use of supplements is recommended in order to avoid cases of dog diarrhea in the first place.